-Head Start programs support children's growth and development in a positive learning environment through a variety of services, which include
+Head Start programs support children's growth in a positive learning environment through a variety of services, which include:

-- Family well-being: Parents and families are supported in achieving their own goals, such as housing stability, continued education, and financial security.
-Programs support and strengthen parent-child relationships and engage families around children’s learning and development.
+- Family well-being: Parents and families are offered program services to support family well-being and to achieve family goals, such as housing stability, continued education, and financial security.
+Programs support and strengthen parent-child relationships and engage families in the learning and development of their child.